watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

    The basic workflow is to build an image from the service source repository, push the image to a registry from which it is deployed, and run as a container.

    A Dockerfile describing each container can reside in the Git repository together with the source.
 Using command line tools, the developers can build Docker images and push to the registry.
-A CI process can also automate building images and push to the registry when changes are checked in using Azure DevOps build pipelines.
+A CI process can also automate building images and push to the registry when changes are checked in using GitHub Actions workflows.

    To deploy and run a container, the developer can:

    - Securely access the Kubernetes dashboard and create a deployment specifying an image from the repository manually

    - POST a service definition file (JSON) to the REST API using `kubectl` from the command line.
-This process can also be automated as part of a CD process using Azure DevOps release pipelines.
+This process can also be automated as part of a CD process using GitHub Actions workflows.

-   - Create Azure DevOps CI/CD build and release pipelines to automate building images and deploying them to run in the cluster.
+   - Create GitHub Actions CI/CD workflows to automate building images and deploying them to run in the cluster.

 2. What options does the customer have for a Docker image registry, and what would you recommend?